Ringo Meerveld

-Ringo Meerveld (born 21 December 2002) is a Dutch professional footballer who currently plays as a midfielder for the club Heerenveen.
+Ringo Meerveld (born 21 December 2002) is a Dutch professional footballer who plays as a midfielder for the club Heerenveen.

 Club career

 Born in 's-Hertogenbosch, Ringo Meerveld began his football career as a youth player at FC Den Bosch.
 He signed a three-year contract with the club on 2 August 2019.
 Meerveld made his debut for FC Den Bosch on 12 August 2019 in a 2–2 draw against Jong PSV.
 On 6 December 2020, he scored his first senior goal for the club, contributing to a 2–2 draw against NEC Nijmegen.

 On 31 August 2021, Meerveld transferred to Eredivisie club Willem II.
 He signed a contract with Willem II that extends until 2025.
 The transfer fee for his move was reported as €750,000, making it the most expensive player sale in FC Den Bosch's history.

 On 18 August 2025, Meerveld signed a four-year contract with Eredivisie club Heerenveen.